pingcap/docs-tidb-operator/en/deploy-tiflash.md

     kubectl edit tc ${cluster_name} -n ${namespace}
     ```

 2. TiDB Operator automatically mounts PVs in the **order** of the items in the `storageClaims` list.
-If you need to add more `resources` items to TiFlash, make sure to append the new item only to the **end** of the original items, and **DO NOT** modify the order of the original items.
+If you need to add more `resources` items to TiFlash, make sure to append new items only to the **end** of the original items, and **DO NOT** modify the order of the original items.
 For example:

     {{< copyable "shell-regular" >}}